MishkaKnizhka98/Project/README.md

 ## Structure of the project

 This project includes three Python code files: **main.py**, **my_functions.py** and **test_my_functions.py**.
-In main.py I trained the linear regression model, to plot the dependence of target feature on numeric features and to predict the final grade for a new student. my_functions.py contains all functions that are used in main.py. test_my_functions.py is used to test the functions.
+In main.py I trained the linear regression model, plotted the dependence of target feature on numeric features and to predicted the final grade for a new student. my_functions.py contains all functions that were employed in main.py. test_my_functions.py is used to test the functions.
 Below there is a brief description of each .py file.

 ### my_functions.py
 This file includes all functions and their documentation that are not present in external modules and that are used in main.py.